Equal Credit Opportunity Act (ECOA): What It Is And Why It’s Important

-Throughout the early and mid-20th century, credit products from credit cards to mortgages became increasingly popular.
-But despite their widespread availability, many consumers weren’t able to access these financial tools, not due to past risky use of credit or any other financial factors, but because of who they were.
+During the early and mid-20th century, lending products like credit cards and mortgages became increasingly popular.
+But despite their widespread availability, certain groups of people weren’t able to access these financial products due to discriminatory lending practices.

-When ECOA was first passed in 1974, it was originally written to prevent discrimination on the basis of sex or marital status, greatly benefitting women but leaving out all the other marginalized groups who experienced discrimination in the financial sector.
+The ECOA originally passed in 1974 and was written to prevent discrimination based on sex or marital status.
+The law greatly benefited women but left out other marginalized groups who experienced discrimination in the financial sector.

-To remedy this, the law was amended in 1976 to widen the scope of who would be protected by ECOA.
-Today, it’s illegal for any lender, whether it be a mortgage lender, credit card company, student loan lender or any other type of creditor, to discriminate against borrowers based on any of the following:
+To remedy this, the law was amended in 1976 to widen the scope of groups protected under the ECOA.
+Today, it’s illegal for any lender to discriminate against borrowers based on any of the following:

 - National origin